neoneper/Reminstance/README.md

 # How to Install Samples?:
 - 1: In unity tools bar go to: Game Creator -> Install -> Reminstance -> Examples -> Install
-"After installing the sample pack from the Game Creator installer, a known bug causes the installed icon to not appear in the menu.
-Even though the example is installed."
+| After installing the sample pack from the Game Creator installer, a known bug causes the installed icon to not appear in the menu.
+Even though the example is installed. <

 - 2: After install, the example can be found in Plugins -> Game Creator -> Installs -> Reminstance -> Reminstace.Examples@0.0...

 # How to use?:
-1 - Add [RememberInstance] Component in any prefabs that you are using to save instatiation.
+- 1 - Add **RememberInstance** Component in any prefabs that you are using to save instatiation.

-- | You can see all prefabs using to instance in Game Creator tool -> Settings -> Reminstance.
+| You can see all prefabs using to instance in Game Creator tool -> Settings -> Reminstance.

-2 - For intenventory item, just make sure that their items are using [RememberInstance] instead Remember [Component].
+- 2 - For intenventory item, just make sure that their items are using **RememberInstance** instead **Remember** Component.
 So just drop items from bag or to use inventory instructions to instantiate some item in the world

-3 - For any other instance you can to use the Reminstance->Instantiate instruction to instantiate any RememberInstance prefab in the world.
+- 3 - For any other instance you can to use the __Reminstance->Instantiate__ instruction to instantiate any RememberInstance prefab in the world.

-- | Make sure that your prefabs are using RememberInstance instead Remember component.
+| Make sure that your prefabs are using RememberInstance instead Remember component.

-4 - Read instantiation, loaded and droped events from Reminstance Trigger.
+- 4 - Read instantiation, loaded and droped events from Reminstance Trigger.